Binance Review: How to Use Binance Exchange?

 Binance supports deposits from traditional currencies (or FIAT) such as GBP, EUR, CNY, AUD, etc. You can deposit using bank transfer (numerous formats) alongside credit and debit cards.
 Alternatively, you can use various stablecoins, including their Binance USD (BUSD) token, USDC, USDT and DAI.

 Once you have made a deposit, you can buy 350+ tokens with 1400+ trading pairs.
 With a wide range of tradeable tokens, it’s considered one of the best crypto exchanges for the choice of crypto it supports.
-The list of supported tokens is always growing; click here to find out the latest list of new tokens.
+The list of supported tokens is always growing; click here for the latest list of new tokens.

 Binance BNB Token